MailChimp’s DIY Email Template Editor – An Important Review

 MailChimp is the first name that comes to the mind when you think of a powerful email builder with various features to ease the end-user woes while being free-to-use to an extent.
 This is greatly helpful for small businesses with a shoestring budget and for those who don’t have a vast subscriber list yet want the flexibility to build an email template on their own.

-What the Monks love about MailChimp Editor
+What we love about MailChimp Editor

 As soon as you start building your template by selecting a prebuilt template or uploading your custom template, what you observe is that the editor loads up almost instantly with negligible loading time.

 In the editor view, based on the selection you have, the Design View and Code view along with real-time update visible on the left.
 The design view has a set of blocks that can be easily dragged and dropped into the template as per your requirement.

 There are two types of email editor within Mailchimp, one is standard editor allows you only using their predefined content blocks and uses lots of your efforts in getting those block customized.
 Another is custom code editor allowing you to built your HTML template in their language and then reuse them without touching HTML code and editing and customizing new campaigns.
 To know more about both these editors visit our blog.

 The advantage with the drag and drop functionality is that content blocks can be easily added, removed and even replicated without a fuss.
 Also, you can hide contents within a content block.